NOTE: This review has been updated to reflect the changes to the Mind Lab Pro formula which was refreshed in early 2017.

 Vitamin B12 (Methylcobalamin) 1 mg – 60 capsules $18.95

-Note that dosages are often higher when used individually.
+Now I realize that the dosages in this comparison are often higher when used individually.
+The quantities per bottle are often higher than a monthly supply.
 And I’ve included supplements packed in vegetarian capsules which are often priced a little higher than regular capsules.

 Mind Lab Pro for a 30-day supply if you take the recommended 2 capsules per day is only $65.00 (+ shipping & handling).